alanng10/class-lang/Doc/Article/Word/a.md

 Word "phore" has meaning that is thread synchronization.

+Word "interval" has meaning that is repeat delayed trigger.

 Word "draw" has meaning that is comp video.

 Word "tune" has meaning that is comp audio.